Health and safety policies

 Program interruption

 In the event of a program interruption for health or safety reasons, JYM Institute courses will continue in an online format.
 LMU classes should pivot to online instruction as well.
-If, however, the online format offered is problematic, or if this format is not offered at all, the student would be allowed to either drop the course entirely or the resident director would work with the student in turning the course into an independent research project in order to complete the course for credit.
+If, however, the online format offered is problematic, or if this format is not offered at all, the student would be allowed to either drop the course entirely or the administrative director in residence would work with the student in turning the course into an independent research project in order to complete the course for credit.